2021 Daraa offensive

-The 2021 Daraa offensive was an offensive between rebel fighters and Syrian government forces in the Daraa Governorate, as part of the on-going Daraa insurgency.
+The 2021 Daraa offensive was an offensive between rebel fighters and Syrian government forces in the Daraa Governorate, as part of the Daraa insurgency.
 The offensive saw heavy clashes throughout the governorate, particularly in the Daraa al-Balad neighborhood, which was besieged by government troops.

 The clashes were the fiercest Daraa had witnessed since the Syrian Army 2018 offensive.

 Background

 The southern city of Daraa, Daraa al-Balad, was the same place where the civil uprising against the Syrian government started back in March 2011.
-Therefore it was a major blow for the rebels when they were defeated in the province in 2018.
+Therefore, it was a major blow for the rebels when they were defeated in the province in 2018.
 Reconciliation deals were made and the rebels had to hand over their weapons to the Syrian Army.
 Those militants who did not accept the deal were transferred to the Idlib Governorate.
 Despite recapturing all lost territories, the Syrian Army was not able to deploy troops across the entire province.
 This caused rising insurgency attacks and assassinations among government forces.

 By the end of June, Russia urged new reconciliation deals to seize personal weapons of the people in Daraa city.
 The request was widely rejected across the area.
 Following the rejection of the Russian demands Syrian Army security forces imposed a siege on the neighbourhoods of Daraa al-Balad to exert pressure on the residents of the city.
-As a result 11,000 Syrian families were besieged after the former FSA fighters refused to hand over their weapons.
+As a result, 11,000 Syrian families were besieged after the former FSA fighters refused to hand over their weapons.
 The persistent siege led to extortionate prices on goods and limited availability of drinking water.
 After a few weeks the negotiation committees of Daraa and the Syrian government reached an agreement to end the siege and evade a military escalation.
 The deal will be implemented as a five-phase agreement in which all roads will be reopened, rebel light weapons will be handed over and the government can keep three checkpoints in the city.